 This qualification must be achieved before moving on to study a Level 3 Personal Training qualification.

 Minimum entry requirements for this course are set at five GCSEs at grade 3 or better.
-There is the opportunity to resit both English and Maths should your GCSE profile support this.
+There is the opportunity to resit either English and Maths should your GCSE profile support this.

 Some experience of gym-based exercises, including free weights, is highly recommended.
 The course requires physical exertion and individual participation is essential.
 Therefore, a degree of physical fitness is necessary.